 By 1975, Le Ribault had created a process by which it was possible to recover these deposits from the surface of the sand.
 All this work was accepted by the scientific establishment and his papers were published by the French Academy of Science.

 There has been constant research into organic silica over the previous fifty years and some of this research had raised questions about its therapeutic use.
 In his early work, as a geologist, Le Ribault had not been following the research into silica and health.
 However, in the early eighties, while working on the organic silica deposits he had found, he immersed his hands in an organic silica solution and found that his psoriasis got better.
 From then on, Le Ribault’s work became focused on the therapeutic properties of silica.

 Le Ribault repeatedly tested and refined his organic silica molecule until he had the safest and highest bioavailable form on the market.
 This molecule, now known as Orgono Living Silica, is the best-known product in Europe and the most efficient way to take silica.
 It has a 70% assimilation rate compared to the 5-20% rate found with other silica molecules on the market.

 Le Ribault gave lectures and taught courses throughout the world.
-He authored 11 books and published dozens of well received scientific studies.
-The last conference he held was in Barcelona on May 20, 2005 in the Exhibition Hall to 500 doctors and professional nutritionists.
+He authored 11 books and published dozens of well-received scientific studies.
+The last conference he held was in Barcelona on May 20, 2005, in the Exhibition Hall for 500 doctors and professional nutritionists.
 He died in 2007.

 Loïc Le Ribault left two great legacies: